Enderwaiter/TFRAvaritiaRecipesFix/README.md

 # TFRAvaritiaRecipesFix
 A Fix for TFR modpack avaritia recipes.
-Drop avaritia.zs into .minecraft\modpack\common\scripts and apply change request.
+Drop Avaritia.zs into .minecraft\modpack\common\scripts and apply change request.